YourgenAP-Scripts/yap-vorp-admin-extention/README.md

 # yap-vorp-admin-extention
 Small extension for VORP-Admin

+The Script is not supported.
+Feel free to edit it and share under the GNU Public License v3.

 ## Installation
 1) Download all the files and add to your resources folder
 2) Run SQL-File provided in the repository